chijete/CrafyWakeWord/README.md

 2. `conda activate tfjsconverter`
 3. `pip install tensorflowjs[wizard]`
 4. `tensorflowjs_wizard`
-	a. ?
+	1. ?
 Please provide the path of model file or the directory that contains model files. `dataset/tf_model_trained`
-	b. ?
+	2. ?
 What is your input model format? `Tensorflow Saved Model *`
-	c. ?
+	3. ?
 What is tags for the saved model? `serve`
-	d. ?
+	4. ?
 What is signature name of the model? `serving_default`
-	e. ?
+	5. ?
 Do you want to compress the model? `No compression (Higher accuracy)`
-	f. ?
+	6. ?
 Please enter shard size (in bytes) of the weight files? `4194304`
-	g. ?
+	7. ?
 Do you want to skip op validation? `No`
-	h. ?
+	8. ?
 Do you want to strip debug ops? `Yes`
-	i. ?
+	9. ?
 Do you want to enable Control Flow V2 ops? `Yes`
-	j. ?
+	10. ?
 Do you want to provide metadata? **ENTER**
-	k. ?
+	11. ?
 Which directory do you want to save the converted model in? `dataset/web_model`
 5. The TensorFlow.js model will be saved in `dataset/web_model`